gcammisa/KatawaShoujo-RenPy8/README.md

 As of now, this project, using RenPy 8.0.3, correctly compiles and runs on:
  - Desktop platforms: Windows, Linux, MacOS
- - Mobile platforms: Android, iOS 13+
+ - Mobile platforms: Android 5.0+, iOS 13+

 Unfortunately compiling on iOS still requires a minor hack/fix described later in this readme.